gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Sergeant Dorbu rolled his glass between his hands to warm it.
 "My family used to have land.
 Not much---a couple of hundred apple trees and some corn---but it was enough to keep us.
-Then one of our neighbors decided she wanted to build a mill, and, well, we were on the other side of the stream she had her eye on, so she honeyed up the local *tralpa*, promised him a slice of the takings, and..."
+Then one of our neighbors decided she wanted to build a mill, and, well, we were on the other side of the river she had her eye on, so she honeyed up the local *tralpa*, promised him a slice of the takings, and..."
 He spread his hands.
 "By the time we got to court, she'd rented all the laws that would have saved us.
 We had a week to clear out after living their all our